The following section is about specialised courts in civil and criminal matters in Austria.

 Judgments of the administrative courts may, under certain circumstances, be appealed before the Supreme Administrative Court.
 The Constitutional Court [Verfassungsgerichtshof] may be called upon in cases involving some degree of constitutional violation, especially violations of fundamental rights.

 The Constitutional Court

-The primary task of the Constitutional Court (Verfassungsgerichtshof) is to check compliance with the constitution and fundamental rights.
-It is specifically called upon to examine the constitutionality of the following laws, regulations and judgments:
+The primary task of the Constitutional Court is to check compliance with the constitution and fundamental rights.
+It is specifically called upon to examine, upon request, the constitutionality of the following laws, regulations and judgments:

-Unlike the judges of other courts, the judges of the Constitutional Court are not professional judges (Berufsrichter) but rather judges honoris causa (Honoratiorenrichter).
-They are outstanding personalities who have already completed a successful legal career in another function.
+Unlike other courts, the Constitutional Court does not have professional judges, but rather judges honoris causa [Honoratiorenrichter(innen)].
+These must be exceptional individuals who have already had a successful legal career in another function.
 Most of them exercise their office on a part-time basis, and may continue to practise their previous profession (e.g. as judges or university professors, though not as civil servants, who must be released from their official duties).
-The Constitutional Court convenes only for sessions that are usually held four times per year.
+The Constitutional Court convenes only for ‘sessions’, which are usually held four times per year.

 The Austrian Justice homepage provides general information on the Austrian judicial system.

 Is access to the database free of charge?